Taking limits in topological recursion: Globalising topological recursion

 \begin{definition}[Vertical globalisation] Let $(\omega_{g,n})_{g,n}$ be a system of correlators on a locally admissible spectral curve $\mathcal{S} = (\Sigma,x,\omega_{0,1},\omega_{0,2})$ that satisfies topological recursion.
 Let $q \in x(\Sigma) \subseteq \mathbb{P}^1$, and $P \subseteq x^{-1}(q)$ a finite subset.
 We say that topological recursion can be \emph{globalised over $P$} if, for all $(g,n) \in \mathbb{Z}_{\geq 0}^2$ such that $2g-2+(1+n)>0$, we have

-\end{definition} If all $p \in P$ are unramified, the left-hand side of \eqref{eq:globalized} trivially vanishes since $\mathfrak{f}_p'(z) = \emptyset$ for all $p \in P$, but the vanishing of the right-hand side is still a non-trivial condition.
+\end{definition} Note that the only difference between the two sides of the equation is that the second sum on the right-hand side uses the set $\mathfrak{f}'_P(z)$ as opposed to $\mathfrak{f}'_p(z)$ on the left-hand side.
+If all $p \in P$ are unramified, the left-hand side of \eqref{eq:globalized} trivially vanishes since $\mathfrak{f}_p'(z) = \emptyset$ for all $p \in P$, but the vanishing of the right-hand side is still a non-trivial condition.
 The key point in \eqref{eq:globalized} is that, in contrast to the left-hand side, the integrand on the right-hand side is the same for all $p \in P$, except perhaps for the recursion kernel.
-We sometimes call the rewriting \eqref{eq:globalized} a (partial if $P$ is not the full fibre) \emph{vertical globalisation}.
+We sometimes call the rewriting of the topological recursion formula of \cref{de:TR} using the right-hand side of \eqref{eq:globalized} a (partial if $P$ is not the full fibre) \emph{vertical globalisation}.

 \begin{definition} We also say that topological recursion can be \begin{itemize} \item \emph{partially globalised over an open set $A \subseteq \Sigma$} if for any $p \in A$, $\mathfrak{f}(p) \cap A$ is finite and topological recursion can be globalised over it; \item \emph{globalised above $q \in x(\Sigma) $} if it can be globalised over $x^{-1}(q)$ (this requires $x^{-1}(q)$ to be finite); \item \emph{globalised above an open set $V \subseteq x(\Sigma) $} if $x$ is a finite-degree covering and topological recursion can be globalised over $x^{-1}(V)$; \item \emph{fully globalised} if it can be globalised above $x(\Sigma)$. \end{itemize} \end{definition}